 "Online Access" means there is likely an electronic copy available.

-View Online does its best to connect many very different library systems.
+Online Access does its best to connect many very different library systems.
 Often, it takes you right to the full-text.
 Sometimes, it will take you somewhere unexpected.
 If you end up somewhere that looks like a database and has a search box, try searching there for the title of the item.
 If in doubt, Ask a Librarian for help tracking down the source.

 "How to Get It" means there may be a copy available, but HOLLIS hasn't automatically connected to it.
 Select "How to Get It" to search our online resources.
 If HOLLIS is unable to find an online version, it will display other options, often including print holdings.

 If you’re starting from an article or chapter title, "How to Get It" can often take you from the title in “Everything” to the location information in the relevant Library Catalog listing for the book or journal.
 It uses information such as an ISBN or ISSN to connect different library systems to each other.